Is it possible to outsmart a narcissist? Perhaps, but only if you’re willing to downgrade your standards to act like one.

 If you’re in a relationship with a narcissist who has mere tendencies, and want the relationship to work, in practice, there are several things that may help.
 The narcissist needs regular assurance that you’re not competing, that you have no interest in proving who’s better, who’s right versus wrong, who has more power, etc. Simultaneously, you need to remind yourself to be totally aware and present, centered, authentic, confident when you’re around them.
 When assuring them, stay out of emotions of scorn, indignation (similar), and other low-level energies, such as scolding or lecturing them as if they are incorrigible children.
 This helps the person with narcissistic tendencies to relax and trust, stop fighting so hard to prove their worth based on superiority — and to view this as a limiting belief that needs to be discarded.
 It can take years to gain their trust, however.
 And, if they’re really lost, in other words, if they meet the criteria for narcissistic personality disorder or antisocial personality disorder — this won’t work.
 In any case, you must accept that it takes two to make a relationship healthy and work.
 You cannot do their part, any more than you can eat or breathe for them.
 The fact is, if they continue to relate to you as a fierce competitor, this will push you away, and harm your relationship.
 You can choose to do your part, keep putting the choice to do their part in their court.

-Secret number 3: The means they use to to crush another’s esteem or plans .. are the end game.
+Secret number 3: For a narcissist, use of tactics to crush another’s esteem or plans .. are the end game.

 To a narcissist, the end and the means are the same.
 The game they’ve been conditioned to play is: to get you before you get them.
 Their game plan is to stay ahead and one-up you.
 Nothing energizes or moves them to action more than the thought that they’re in a fierce “unto death” competition.
 They’re in war-game mode, ready to fight to survive.